 “With NeoLoad, tests were far easier to set up.
 Once it was installed, we were able to run a test within five minutes and get reports back immediately.”

 NeoLoad required fewer server resources than both of the other tools, so testing and reporting were much faster.
-In fact, they ran several tests over the course of a month and determined that they could use NeoLoad without having to invest in new hardware; NeoLoad was able to produce a larger load with the existing hardware.
+They ran several tests throughout a month and determined that they could use NeoLoad without having to invest in new hardware; NeoLoad was able to produce a more significant load with the existing hardware.
 Testing was more efficient for the testers themselves because it was easy and intuitive to set up a library of tests for reuse.
 They were able to easily configure the reporting output from NeoLoad to get a detailed measurement and immediately identify outliers and the 90% distribution.

 Additionally, NeoLoad supported the testing of the technologies (web services, AJAX, SOAP) that they previously had to test with open source tools.

 Papadopoulos and his team even created an internal document to justify the move to NeoLoad from LoadRunner outlining all the benefits they would receive by switching.
 “Not only did we determine that NeoLoad was a better tool to suit our needs, but we also found that the annual cost of support and maintenance for NeoLoad was around a quarter the cost of what we were paying annually to HP.
 The choice was easy.”

 After trialing NeoLoad for a month, Sporting Index was already up to the same level of testing they previously performed and had already set up servers, configured boxes, enabled firewalls, and set up the lab.
 “By the time we purchased NeoLoad after the trial was over, NeoLoad’s ease-of-use and “configurability” allowed us to seamlessly transition.
 We were using it right out of the gate.”